-Starting from version 4.7.2, if several dedicated nodes are specified then a random node will be selected for each new incoming user request.
+If several dedicated nodes are specified then a random node will be selected for each new incoming user request.
 A selected child process node is cached for 5 minutes for each user (so that sequential requests from the same user are directed to the same dedicated node).

 The list of dedicated nodes are stored in the Jira shared home directory in the